Shoulder Pain After Laparoscopic Surgery: Causes and Tips for Relief

 When Should You Be Concerned?

 In most cases, shoulder pain is mild and gradually improves over time.
-However, if the pain worsens, lasts more than a week, or is accompanied by severe abdominal pain, nausea, or difficulty breathing, it’s essential to contact your doctor.
+However, if the pain worsens, lasts more than a 3 days, or is accompanied by severe abdominal pain, nausea, or difficulty breathing, it’s essential to contact your provider

 The Role of Posture and Movement